unc-csxl/orientation/frontend/typescript_tutorial.md

 </tr>
 </table>

 > **NOTE:** In this example, notice how we do not include the type annotation on the conditional variable.
-In general, type annotations on variables in TypeScript is not necessary by default.
+In general, type annotations on variables in TypeScript are not necessary by default.
 TypeScript infers types of variables when there is no explicit type annotation provided.
-However, including them it is ***strongly encouraged***.
+However, including them is ***strongly encouraged***.
 In this case, for conciseness in the for loop header body and the the fact that the variable's type is guaranteed to be `number`, it can be omitted here.

 The second type of loop in Java allows you to *iterate over a collection*, where a variable is updated with a value corresponding to the current iteration.
 This is often the most widely-used loop.
 There are syntactical differences here between Java and TypeScript, both in the *keywords used* and the variable creation convention.